 I could do a whole article (and maybe someday I will) on the different cuts of beef that are best for grilling steak.
 Then, you could write a book about how to use various rubs and marinades to enhance flavors.

 Also, we often use the terms grilling and barbecuing interchangeably, but they are different.

 Traditional barbecue is done slowly with low cooking temperatures and a lot of smoke.
 Grilling depends on a higher temperature to sear what you are cooking to keep the juices in.
 So here are some tips and ideas for grilling.

-First of all grilling is a lot like broiling.
-Both use direct heat, but when grilling the heat source comes from below and when broiling the heat source is from above.
+First of all, grilling is a lot like broiling.
+Both use direct heat, but when grilling, the heat source comes from below, and when broiling, the heat source is from above.

-When I was growing up my father (the self-appointed grill master) only used charcoal as a fuel source.
+Growing up, my father (the self-appointed grill master) only used charcoal as a fuel source.
 (I'm not even sure they had gas barbecues back then.)